-Grade A+ A Definition 90 - 100% 80 - 89% Grade Point Equivalent 4.00 B 70 - 79% 3.00 C 60 - 69% 2.00 D 50 - 59% 1.00 F (Fail) Below 50% 0.00 S Satisfactory achievement in field /clinical placement or non-graded subject area.
-U Unsatisfactory achievement in field/clinical placement or non-graded subject area. Х A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course NR W requirements for a course.
+Grade Point

+Definition Equivalent

+90 - 100% 4.00

+80 - 89%

+70 - 79% 3.00

+60 - 69% 2.00

+50 - 59% 1.00

+Below 50% 0.00

+Satisfactory achievement in field /clinical

+placement or non-graded subject area.

+Unsatisfactory achievement in

+field/clinical placement or non-graded

+subject area.

+A temporary grade limited to situations

+with extenuating circumstances giving a

+student additional time to complete the

+requirements for a course.

 Grade not reported to Registrar's office.

-Student has withdrawn from the course without academic penalty.
+Student has withdrawn from the course

+without academic penalty.

+90 - 100% 80 - 89% 70 - 79% 60 - 69% 50 - 59% Below 50% Satisfactory achievement in field /clinical placement or non-graded subject area.
+Unsatisfactory achievement in field/clinical placement or non-graded subject area.
+A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course.
+Grade not reported to Registrar's office.
+Student has withdrawn from the course